Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Limitations and Ethical Considerations

-The limitations of our work are as follows.
+\textbf{Limitations.} While \methodname enables accurate and rapid prediction of MOF structures, it still has several limitations.
 First, following established protocols~\citep{kimmofflow,jiao2025mof}, we treat building blocks as rigid bodies and assume the availability of ground-truth block structures.
 Extending the framework to model conformational flexibility could further enhance practicality.
 Second, as discussed in \Cref{method_1}, flattening 3D blocks into 1D SMILES strings inherently simplifies geometric details.
 Future research could delve deeper into advanced tokenization methods that natively preserve 3D geometries.
 Finally, while our model directly generates solutions, integrating explicit Chain-of-Thought reasoning offers a promising direction for improving interpretability and complex spatial planning.

+\textbf{Ethical considerations.} \methodname is designed to support beneficial applications like carbon capture.
+However, its ability to rapidly predict complex MOF structures could be misused for the design of materials intended to store or transport hazardous substances.
+Addressing these risks requires responsible governance, careful oversight, and strict adherence to established ethical guidelines by the research community to ensure safe use of the technology.
+In addition, ongoing advances in LLMs' safety alignment~\citep{shen2023large} techniques may offer a complementary avenue to help mitigate potential misuse and encourage responsible deployment.